RallyTechServices/r-timesheet-revamp/README.md

 * Shouldn't be able to remove a line if it doesn't start on monday and there is data from the week before (because we're faking a line when starting on a day other than Sunday to handle having two underlying Time Entry Items).

+* includes a column picker for the non-required columns  (can't hide day columns)

 ### First Load

 If you've just downloaded this from github and you want to do development,